 Development Tips & Tricks¶

-Two methods can be used get Ansible up and running quickly with all the requirements to leverage ansible-avd.
-A Python Virtual Environment or Docker container.
+Two methods can be used to get Ansible up and running quickly with all the requirements to leverage ansible-avd: a Python Virtual Environment or a Docker container.

 ├── git_projects │ ├── ansible-avd │ ├── ansible-cvp │ ├── netdevops-examples | ├── <YOUR OWN TESTING REPOSITORY> │ ├── Makefile

 Build local environment¶

 Please refer to Setup environment page

 Once installed, use

 dev-start command to bring up all the required containers: